ToniWonKanobi/theoveranalyzed.net/posts/2015/10/8/can-jack-dorsey-save-twitter.md

 What's so telling about Twitter's present situation is just that: it is precisely *because* even I'd have trouble explaining Twitter to my friends, that the social network is what it is (or, more importantly, what it isn't).

-When Jason Del Rey and Kurt Wagner of Re/code published this story, they couldn't have known that three days later, [Twitter would announce Dorsey as the full CEO][nytimes], dropping his interim moniker.
+When Jason Del Rey and Kurt Wagner of Re/code published [their piece][rc], they couldn't have known that three days later, [Twitter would announce Dorsey as the full CEO][nytimes], dropping his interim moniker.

 I won't quote their whole piece, but there are a few takeaways that really hit the nail on the head.